kyle-blacklist/n8n-docs/docs/integrations/builtin/credentials/microsoft.md

 1. Turn on **Use Shared Inbox**.
 2. Enter the target user's UPN or ID as the **User Principal Name**.

+It is also possible to select which [service root or endpoint url](https://learn.microsoft.com/en-us/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints) that is used if you will be accessing Outlook in one of Microsft's national cloud tenants (eg, Microsoft GovCloud).
+To do so, select which cloud you will be connecting to from the Endpoint dropdown.

 #### SharePoint

 SharePoint OAuth2 requires information about your SharePoint **Subdomain**.

 To complete the credential, enter the **Subdomain** part of your SharePoint URL.
 For example, if your SharePoint URL is `https://tenant123.sharepoint.com`, the subdomain is `tenant123`.

+#### OneDrive

+OneDrive OAuth2 supports the ability to select which [service root or endpoint url](https://learn.microsoft.com/en-us/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints) that is used if you will be accessing Outlook in one of Microsft's national cloud tenants (eg, Microsoft GovCloud).
+To do so, select which cloud you will be connecting to from the Endpoint dropdown.

 ## Common issues